Global Warming Forces A Building Code Rewrite | Episode 19

 So how does this all work?
 Where would your team begin on this?
 What were some of the research variables that were a part of the study?

-No, absolutely not. and not just for say a homeowner, but also for insurance companies, because according to the Insurance Bureau of Canada water damage has surpassed fire as the leading cause of home insurance payouts.
+No, absolutely not.
+Uh, and not just for say a homeowner, but also for insurance companies, because according to the insurance Bureau of Canada water damage has surpassed fire as the leading cause of home insurance payouts.

 And I'm sure, you know, they're also calling for a national flood mitigation strategy to manage the rising danger.
 Yeah.
 But I, I found it very interesting though.
 This is more than just securing infrastructure.
 It's also about indoor living conditions like dealing with extreme heat.
 What would be the strategy there?

-Well, when I think of, of overheating, for example, I think of simple things that can be done, such as outdoor shading to prevent heat during, during summer heat waves, being one option.
-Planting trees also helps with urban heat Islanding, for example, but also keeping shade, keeping your window shaded in the summer.
+Well, when I think of, of overheating, for example, I think of simple things that can be done, um, such as outdoor shading to prevent heat during, during summer heat waves, being one option planting trees.
+Uh, also helps with urban heat islanding, for example, but also keeping shade, uh, keeping your window shaded in the summer.

 So all these options are being considered and we're actually running them through different models to understand what are going to be some of the best methods that we can use to prevent overheating.

+There definitely is.
 Yeah.
-So for example, if we need to repave a road every 10 years, instead of every 20 years it's going to cost more, both from materials and the cost of, of bringing in, the equipment, all the greenhouse gases associated with the manufacturing.
-With the operation of those vehicles.
+So for example, if we need to repave a road every 10 years, instead of every 20 years is going to cost more, both from materials and the cost of, of bringing in, uh, the equipment, um, all the greenhouse gases associated with the manufacturing.
+The operation of those vehicles.
 So you have to take all this into account when you're making the decisions upfront on how to build these initially.

-It certainly is.
-And in some cases we're doing life cycle assessment for different assets where we're looking at bridges, we're looking at roads and at some of the first studies on life cycle assessment for these assets.
-And something that we discovered early on in the project and has led to another project now, is a need for information to advise these studies.
+Uh, it certainly is.
+And in some cases we're doing lifecycle assessment for different assets where we're looking at bridges, we're looking at roads and at some of the first studies on life cycle assessment for these assets.
+And something that we discovered early on in the project and has led to another project now, um, is a need for information to advise these studies.